 Whether your existing desktop printers were managed via Windows Print Servers, Novell iPrint, Direct IP-based solutions — or any combination of these — the PDDT utility helps you migrate to a simpler front-end printing environment.
 One that offers a central point of control from which to monitor the health of your entire printing environment, automatically manage driver updates, re-route or reprint failed print jobs, and more.
 And one that’s able to scale as your business continues to grow.

 This flexible migration tool makes it much easier to implement any LRS output management solution, from our enterprise-class VPSX software to our new workplace printing products.
-Unlike PDDT, they are not free.
-However, they pay for themselves in a matter of months, then continue to provide savings for as long as you run them.
+These products typically pay for themselves in a matter of months, then continue to provide savings for as long as you run them.
 Real-life LRS customers have seen a five-year ROI of more than 490%.
 But don’t take our word for it; read for yourself what one of the most respected market intelligence firms found.

 Deploying printers?
 Simple.
 Managing your print environment?
 Simple.
 Saving money?
 Simple.
 Replacing your complex legacy print infrastructure with a holistic output management solution?
 Simplest decision you’ll make all year.